Marcusly17/Starbucks-Capstone/README.md

 ## Blog

-The detailed explanation and exploration are published on medium here
+The detailed explanation and exploration are published on medium [here](https://medium.com/@3nh/starbucks-capstone-challenge-31095852630c).